Numa-501st/AWS-Translator-App/README.md

 # AWS-Translator-App
-This is an Translator Application that will be hosted on a static website utilising AWS.
+This is a Translator Application that will be hosted on a static website utilising AWS.

 Future Plans:
 - I intend to fully flesh out this application and host it on AWS and will upload the code accordingly.